CarloLepelaars/irouter/README.md

 ### Call

 `Call` is the simplest interface to call one or more LLMs.
-To track message history and token usage, use `Chat`.

 #### Single LLM
 ```python